dani-mezo/autopilot/README.md

 To run the application in _Autopilot mode_:
 > python autopilot.py

 *Note:* the execution can be paused and resumed by pressing 'F2'.
+Right after the application is started the execution will be paused, in order to provide the possibility to get the GUI in position.

 ### Recording mode
 Actions can be recorded using the _Recording mode_.
 When enabled, the application starts to listen.
 Clicks - except for the very first one - and delays between them will be recorded into a generated action file, so later can be used for execution.
-Additionally, a step can be _marked for edition_ in the generated action file by pressing 'F2'.
+Additionally, a step can be _marked for edition_ in the generated action file by pressing 'F2' the moment when the mark is wished to be present.

 To run the application in _Recording mode_:
 > python autopilot.py -r true